najiemayo/Couch_SGE_BRCA2/README.md

   - logBF: the log Bayes factor
   - eta: the estimated effect size
   - eta.ll, eta.ul: 95% lower bound and upper bound of eta
 The running time for the small data set demo takes < one hour.
 The running time for the full data set takes ~4-6 hours.
+Due to the stochastic nature of the model, there might be some minor differences in the results, but it should converge when the iteration is long enough.

 # License